Primary School Curriculum

 Meeting International Academic Standards

 ISZL must regularly demonstrate that its philosophy, curriculum and educational practices are in line with the published standards of the IBO.
 This is monitored through submission of paperwork and in-school visits from IB representatives.
 The school’s last evaluation visit was in March 2015, where the visiting team commended the primary school for facilitating inquiry that supports global and diverse issues, ensuring students are responsible for their own learning and fostering a stimulating and respectful environment to support learning.
 ISZL is clearly working within the globally recognised values and academic standards of the IB.
+The next evaluation will be in January, 2021.

 At the heart of the PYP framework are the five essential elements of knowledge, skills, attitudes, concepts and action.
 The PYP supports students to develop the following attributes: inquirer, thinker, communicator, knowledgeable, risk taker, principled, caring, open minded, balanced and reflective.
 As recommended by the IB, ISZL has also established and made explicit the desired learner outcomes and conceptual understandings within each subject domain.
 The ISZL learner outcomes and conceptual understandings clarify the key experiences and learning of children at each grade level or stage of development.
 These are informed by diverse national standards from around the world.
 Teachers at ISZL plan and reflect collaboratively, using these guidelines, to respond to student interest while considering local contexts and global events and challenges.
 They suggest and construct learning engagements, which are relevant to students and their needs and interests.